West End, Davenport

 History

-The West End and its history traces back with the War of 1812 in which both the Sauks were fighting the British on what would be known as Credit Island, making the area to be first known.
-Then, on September 4–5, 1814, another Credit Island occurred with Major Zachary Taylor being the commander of the U.S. with the Indians' commander being Black Hawk, and in the end only one was killed, making the location to be a historic site for visitors.
+The West End and its history traces back with the War of 1812 in which the Sauks were fighting the British on what would be known as Credit Island.
+On September 4–5, 1814, another Credit Island battle occurred with Major Zachary Taylor as the commander of the U.S. and the Sauks' commander being Black Hawk.
+In the end, only one person was killed, marking the location as a historic site for visitors.

-In 1890, the state's very first crematory happened in the nearby cemetery to Tri-City, designed by architect Fritz Clausen, who made it in a style called "Richardsonian Romanesque".
+In 1890, the state's very first crematory opened in the nearby cemetery by Tri-City, designed by architect Fritz Clausen, who designed it in a style called "Richardsonian Romanesque".
 Clausen is Davenport's single most important architect in its history.
 The first cremation at the place was truly a dead large sheep.

 Throughout the late 1800s and early 1900s, murders and suicides occurred.
-One such case, in which a woman by the name of Maggie Durley, was murdered by her husband, an African-American named William.
-Durley dumped his wife's body onto the area's rural parts, and confessed it was punishment for her.
-Another case involved with a couple who both committed suicide by jumping into the Mississippi river over at Credit island.
+One such case was a woman by the name of Maggie Durley who was murdered by her husband, a man named William Durley.
+Durley dumped his wife's body onto the area's rural parts and confessed it was punishment for her.
+Another case involved a couple who committed suicide by jumping into the Mississippi river over at Credit Island.

-By the 1930s, the notorious period known as the "Great Depression" began to affect the West End area of Davenport, at the time called the Rockingham Township, with severe sickness, hunger, and unsanitary living conditions plagued the area.
-Eventually, through county and municipal government, the federal Civil Works Administration gave employment to thousands of men.
-More than 200 jobs were created by the construction of Lock and Dam 15 project within 1932.
+By the 1930s, the notorious period known as the "Great Depression" began to affect the West End, with severe sickness, hunger, and unsanitary living conditions plaguing the area.
+Eventually, through the county and municipal government, the federal Civil Works Administration employed thousands of men.
+More than 200 jobs were created by the construction of Lock and Dam 15 project in 1932.
 Hundreds of state employees worked on completing the Kimberly Road Outerbelt Bypass in 1936.

-On January 22, 1958, the old Rockingham Township loss its battle with Davenport to try to become seat of the Scott County and ultimately became part of Davenport.
+On January 22, 1958, the old Rockingham Township lost its battle with Davenport to try to become seat of the Scott County and ultimately became part of Davenport.

-At some point in 1970, Keota Avenue, below to Rockingham, was flooded.
+At some point in 1970, Keota Avenue, below Rockingham, was flooded.

 Demographics